 Pythagoras predates Christianity

-If you do not understand that Joshua was constrained in what he could say about the end time then you do not understand his reality.
-Joshua at one time says his words will always be with us and at the same time is careful not to be too specific in what he says about the end time.
+If you do not understand that Christ Jesus was constrained in what he could say about the end time then you do not understand his reality.
+Christ Jesus at one time says his words will always be with us and at the same time is careful not to be too specific in what he says about the end time.
 He knew that if he went too far in warning the people that in the intervening two thousand years the secret societies would only make greater efforts to destroy or mutilate his teachings.
 This is why the average person has no idea that he is a man of science.
 Matthew 24 is some of the most subtle communication in the whole of the Bible.
 Even given his careful choice of words, “and the winters will be severe” was stripped from Luke 21:11 in all but Lamsa’s translation of the Aramaic.
-I would go as far as to say that Joshua gave his life so that he might draw our attention to the Book of Daniel and thereby know when to expect the end.
+I would go as far as to say that Christ Jesus gave his life so that he might draw our attention to the Book of Daniel and thereby know when to expect the end.

-Joshua’s use of “abomination of desolation” is what I call a “tag phrase.”
+Christ Jesus’ use of “abomination of desolation” is what I call a “tag phrase.”
 When I am searching for an electronic copy of a document online, I select an unusual combination of words from the text of the document (the tag phrase) and then enter this into Google using parentheses.
 It is a flawless way of finding things online.

 Here are the closing words of that book (Daniel 12:8-13 in the AKJV):